 The Small UAV Coalition believes this reasoning supports a UAV/UAS-focused training and experience regimen that should obviate not only a commercial pilot certificate but also a private pilot certificate because the training will be focused on the particular skills of operating the particular small UAV and the particular nature of UAS operations.
-The specific requirements for the pilot in command set out in summary form in the FAA's grant of exemptions to Astraeus Aerial and other petitioners, other than the requirement to hold a private pilot certificate and third class medical certificate, are appropriately focused on UAS operations and the particular UAV.
+Requiring persons who have successfully completed AMA and SenseFly UAV-specific training also to obtain a private pilot certificate in order to operate the eBee for precision agriculture purposes imposes an unwarranted burden on them that will slow the deployment of this significantly beneficial technology.
+The specific requirements for the pilot in command set out in summary form in the FAA's grant of exemptions to Astraeus Aerial and other petitioners, (other than the requirement to hold a private pilot certificate and third class medical certificate), are appropriately focused on UAS operations and the particular UAV.
+Each Viafield operator will receive UAV/UAS and eBee-specific training.
+That type and amount of training should suffice, without also requiring commercial or private pilot certification.

-The small UAV rulemaking will benefit from safety determinations made by the FAA under section 333, including making a positive decision on IA's petition in the near term.
+The small UAV rulemaking will benefit from safety determinations made by the FAA under section 333, including making a positive decision on Viafield's petition in the near term.